Nat Keohane

-Nathaniel O. "Nat" Keohane is an American environmental economist who serves as president at the Center for Climate and Energy Solutions (C2ES).
+Nathaniel O. Keohane is an American environmental economist who serves as president at the Center for Climate and Energy Solutions (C2ES).

-Previously, Keohane served as Senior Vice President for Climate at the Environmental Defense Fund.
-He also served in the White House as special assistant to President Barack Obama and taught economics at Yale University.
+Previously, Keohane taught economics at Yale University.
 He is married to Georgia Levenson Keohane, a Senior Fellow at New America.

 Education and career

 Keohane received a B.A. in Economics from Yale University in 1993.
 He went on to receive a Ph.D. in Political Economy and Government from Harvard University in 2001.
-From 2001 to 2007, he was an Assistant Professor and then Associate Professor of Economics at the Yale School of Management.
+From 2001 to 2007, he was an Assistant Professor and then associate professor of economics at the Yale School of Management.
 Keohane then became Director of Economic Policy and Analysis and then Chief Economist at Environmental Defense Fund.
 While there he played "a leading role in helping to shape the group's advocacy on domestic and international climate policy."

 As an expert on environmental policy, Keohane testified before various committees of the United States House of Representatives.
 His testimony included two appearances before the Energy and Commerce Committee, Subcommittee on Energy and Environment.
 He also submitted a written statement to a Ways and Means Committee hearing on "Policy Options to Prevent Climate Change".

-From January 2011 to mid-2012, Keohane served in the Obama Administration as Special Assistant to the President for Energy and Environment in the National Economic Council and Domestic Policy Council, where he helped to develop and coordinate administration policy on a wide range of energy and environmental issues.
+From January 2011 to mid-2012, Keohane served in the Obama administration as Special Assistant to the President for Energy and Environment in the National Economic Council and Domestic Policy Council, where he helped to develop and coordinate administration policy on a wide range of energy and environmental issues.
 He rejoined the EDF in September 2012.